 - 1. The following components of the test set should be available and in good condition: - a) PI-2500 Main Unit - b) AUX-5000 Auxiliary Unit - c) Allen wrench (hex) to match socket head bolts - d) Pneumatic or electric power ratchet - e) Stab set or cables to match breaker to be tested - f) Series bar (optional) - g) Input power plugs and cables - h) Input ground lead - i) Auxiliary ground lead - j) Contact lead set (If applicable) - k) Remote initiate cable (optional) - 2.
 Remove any bus work or cables from the output bus terminals of the PI2500 - 3.
-Make sure surfaces (especially on top) are clean and smooth. - 4.
-Loosen bolts and nut plates on AUX-5000 so that about $\frac{1}{2}$ gap is between bus input connections and nut plates. - 5.
-Make sure underside of AUX5000 input bus connections are clean and smooth. - 6.
+Make sure selector switch on PI-2500 output end is set to 4000 - 4.
+Make sure surfaces (especially on top) are clean and smooth. - 5.
+Install Vertical buss adaptors onto the PI-2500. - 6.
 Position the PI2500 in optimal place for testing, and lock casters. - 7.
+Install 4 vertical buss bars onto the PI-5000 - 8.
 Align the AUX5000 in-line with the PI-2500, and carefully roll it directly toward the output bus connectors.

-- 8. When the bus connectors are nearly touching, verify that the bus bars of the AUX5000 fit just over the bus bars of the PI2500.
+- 9. When the bus connectors are nearly touching, verify that the bus bars of the AUX5000 fit just over the bus bars of the PI2500.
 It may be necessary to adjust the two units slightly while pushing together.
 You may apply a little weight to the PI-2500 to achieve correct alignment.
-Do not ram the units together, as this may damage the bus connections. - 9.
-When the two sections are as close together as possible (without hitting the stab, adaptor supports on the PI2500), tighten all the bolts.
+Do not ram the units together, as this may damage the bus connections. - 10.
+When the holes on the vertical buss adaptors are close to the holes on the vertical buss install the large bolts and finger tighten, tighten all the bolts.
 Be sure to turn each one a little at a time until they are snug, before torqueing them tight, to avoid jamming and galling the threads.